-Saudi Arabia recently opened its doors to travellers beyond Muslim pilgrims who visit for the annual hajj.
-Foreign travellers have been delighted to journey across the land that promises modern megastructures and ancient ruins.
+Saudi Arabia recently opened its doors to travelers beyond Muslim pilgrims who visit for the annual hajj.
+Foreign travelers have been delighted to journey across the land that promises modern megastructures and ancient ruins.

 Saudi Arabia Travel Medical Insurance for International Travelers - FAQs

-It is mandated by law for every overseas traveller to buy travel medical insurance for Saudi Arabia.
+It is mandated by law for every overseas traveler to buy travel insurance covering COVID-19.
 If you don’t have a policy, you may buy it from the airport or the flight centers within minutes, but it is better to buy in advance as you have time to research and buy a better policy.
 Your travel medical insurance should provide coverage for medical evacuations and repatriations.
 To stay ahead of the situation, buy travel medical insurance for Saudi Arabia.

 Why buy travel medical insurance for Saudi Arabia?